crikeymiles2/riot-dice/README.md

 Once all the models are deployed, start a timer for 30 minutes and start the game.

 > [!TIP]
-> _Varying the timer length, or remove it, to change the length and time-pressure of the game._
+> _Varying the timer length, or remove it, to change the length or remove the time pressure of the game._

 ## Activating Models